PortBench

 Pipeline Performance: All Three Profiles

-The table below reports per-stage scores, CEPS, and financial outcomes for all ten LLMs and five classical baselines across Conservative / Balanced / Aggressive profiles (normal period, 2024).
+The table below reports per-stage scores, CEPS, and financial outcomes for all ten LLMs and five classical baselines (normal period, 2024).
 Bold = column best within each profile.
+Select a profile to view results.

 S1S2S3S4S5 SharpeRet%MaxDD%Vol%